WHAT: NZRGPN National Rural Health Conference

 WHEN: April 4 – 7, 2019

-The conference will feature workshops, concurrent sessions and eight keynote speakers across three days concluding with a Members’ political and breakfast forum on the morning of the fourth day.
+The conference will feature workshops, research presentations, concurrent sessions and eight keynote speakers across three days concluding with a Members’ political and breakfast forum on the morning of the fourth day.
 A Gala Dinner and Awards Night, Welcome Function and several other dinners will again be features of the conference.
 To view the programme and register follow this LINK.

 CME accreditation will be notified when approved by the Royal New Zealand College of GPs.

 A comprehensive trade and exhibition space will give delegates the opportunity to engage with industry representatives during the breaks.